1970 – 1990

-In January, 2003, our new Day Habilitation building celebrated its grand opening and currently serves 21 full time clients through the Medicaid Waiver Program, Grant-in-Aid and private agencies on a daily basis.
-An expansion to this building provided by grant funding in 2007 will serve as a locale for large group interactions, and as a way to encourage members of the community to understand and support the services that CEI provides.
+In January, 2003, our new Day Habilitation building celebrated its grand opening and currently serves 26 full time clients through the Medicaid Waiver Program, Grant-in-Aid and private agencies on a daily basis.
+An expansion to this building provided by grant funding in 2007 will serve as a locale for large group interactions, and as a way to encourage members of the community to understand and support the services that Creative Enterprises provides.

-In 2009, CEI’s main campus expanded with the acquisition of an adjacent building from Gwinnett County.
+In 2009, the main campus expanded with the acquisition of an adjacent building from Gwinnett County.
 Since 2010, this building has been home to the Creative Enterprises Thrift Store.
+We also added our art building for our folk artists to supplement their income and our private pay program for people who have not been referred to us from GVRA or DBHDD.
 The main campus grew even more in December, 2010 with the purchase of the former Red Cross building, which now hosts classes as the Education Building.

 In 2016, Creative Enterprises expanded its operations into Forsyth County building a similar campus structure as that in Gwinnett County with a broad range of educational and vocational training services for individuals enrolled in our programs.
 A strong community support network enabled the acquisition of a historic church that was renovated into a modern facility that easily supports persons with disabilities.
 The grounds have been beautified and many amenities were added that created a wholesome atmosphere for all to enjoy.